jywang77/my-med-manager/README.md

 - If user is logged in, do not allow them to visit home page and create account page
 - secure connection?

-- dashboard: keep checkbox checked
+- dashboard: keep checkbox checked, uncheck checkbox when go back, back end communication reminder